 You need the right features for your online store to function as you intend it to.
 Ask yourself the following questions:

-• How many product categories do I need?
+• How many product categories do you need?

 • Do you want to display similar products under the main product pages?